ReDeiPirati/blog/_pages/portfolio.md

 ## FloydHub

+[FloydHub](https://www.floydhub.com/) (YC W17) is Heroku for deep learning.
+A Platform-as-a-Service for training and deploying your deep learning models in the cloud.
+Floyd takes care of the engineering grunt work so you can focus on the core of your problem.

 ### Product Management

 At FloydHub we were extremely customer-obsessed, and I'm particularly proud of the experience I helped to create.